ypreiser/NIST-password-ts/README.md

 ## **NIST Password Validator Library**

+A lightweight, zero-dependencies open-source password validator according to NIST guidelines.

 ### **Introduction**

 This library provides a robust password validation solution based on the [NIST Digital Identity Guidelines (SP 800-63B)](https://pages.nist.gov/800-63-4/sp800-63b.html) for password security.
 It is designed to be secure, easy to use, and customizable, adhering to modern password validation practices, including checking against known data breaches and implementing Unicode-compliant password length validation.